-Rather than pulling a 3rd party library into my Qt application, I ran across this handy overview demonstrating how to use QScriptEngine to do the parsing and validation.
+Rather than pulling a 3rd party library into my Qt application, I ran across a handy overview from the QT Wiki demonstrating how to use QScriptEngine to do the parsing and validation.
 Unfortunately, QScriptEngine does not support serialization of data structures to JSON, although generating JSON using QString is pretty trivial.

 The Ruby server implementation is very trivial using the JSON gem:

 The Qt client uses QTcpSocket to connect to the server and is fully event-driven due to the excellent signals/slots mechanism that Qt brings to C++.
 I have wired up a few signals from the QTcpSocket to local slots in the Client class to demonstrate a few of the event notifications that QTcpSocket provides.
 Although the key signal for receipt of JSON data is readyRead(), which is fired whenever the socket receives data.